 Tickets will be available at shipyard entry gates on the day of the event.
-Advance tickets are available (but not necessary) at Door County Maritime Museum, Sturgeon Bay Visitor Center and Door County YMCA beginning April 2.
+Advance tickets are available (but not necessary) at Door County Maritime Museum (920-743-5958) and Sturgeon Bay Visitor Center (920-743-6246) beginning April 2 by cash or check only.
 Ticket prices are $15 per adult and $6 for students ages 11-17.
 Guests ages ten and under are free.

 The event is brought to you by the Sturgeon Bay Noon Rotary Club and proceeds will benefit the Door County Rotary Youth Interact, an international service organization for teenagers ages 14-18, and other Door County projects.